A new kind of Progress Bar, with real-time throughput, eta and very cool animations!

 - a visual feedback of the current speed/throughput, as the spinner runs faster or slower according to the actual processing speed;

-print() hook, which allows print statements in the midst of an alive-bar context, nicely cleaning the output of any garbage, and even enriching with the current count when it occurred;
+- a print() hook and (📌 new) logging support, which allows print statements and logging messages effortlessly in the midst of an animated bar, automatically cleaning the screen and even enriching it with the current position when that occurred;

 - after your processing has finished, a nice receipt is printed with the statistics of that run, including the elapsed time and observed throughput;

 - it tracks your desired count, not necessarily the actual iterations, to detect under and overflows, so it will look different if you send in less or more than expected;

 - it automatically detects if there's an allocated tty, and if there isn't (like in a pipe redirection), only the final receipt is printed, so you can safely include it in any code and rest assure your log file won't get thousands of progress lines;

 - you can pause it!
 I think that's an unprecedented feature for a progress bar!
 It's incredible to be able to manually operate on some items while inside a running progress bar context, and get the bar back like it had never stopped whenever you want;